mcantelon/node-deja/README.md

 Putting your dotfiles and personal scripts into a Git repository offers a lot of advantages, but there's one obstacle: Git won't let you clone directly into your home directory.
-One can, however, clone a repo to another directory then use symbolic links to point from one's home directory to the cloned files. deja makes this easy.
+One can, however, clone a repo to another directory then use symbolic links to point from one's home directory to the cloned files.
+This is no fun to do manually, but deja automates the process.

 If you have a Git repository containing your dotfiles, for example, you can clone this repo, automatically adding symlinks in your home directory to the